Okroshiashvili/Data-Science-Lab/Machine Learning/README.md

-Farthermore, there are *Model Selection* and *Data Preprocessing* folders, which contains simple data preprocessing steps as well as model validation and grid search search methods.
+Furthermore, there are *Model Selection* and *Data Preprocessing* folders, which contains simple data preprocessing steps as well as model validation and grid search methods.